-While the majority work on population protocols studies the setting where every pair of agents can interact, quite a few studies deal with a more general setting: interactions may occur between restricted pairs of agents, introducing a \emph{interaction graph} $G=(V,E)$, where $V$ represents the set of agents and $E$ the set of interactable pairs.
-SS-LE and its weaken variant have been also studied in rings~\cite{FJ06,CC19,YSM21,YSO+23}, regular graphs~\cite{CC20}, and general graphs~\cite{FJ06,SOK+18,SOK+20det,SSN+21,KESI24}.
+While the majority of work on population protocols studies the setting where every pair of agents can interact, quite a few studies deal with a more general setting: interactions may occur between restricted pairs of agents, introducing an \emph{interaction graph} $G=(V,E)$, where $V$ represents the set of agents and $E$ the set of interactable pairs.
+SS-LE and its weaker variant have also been studied in rings~\cite{FJ06,CC19,YSM21,YSO+23}, regular graphs~\cite{CC20}, and general graphs~\cite{FJ06,SOK+18,SOK+20det,SSN+21,KESI24}.